Nikka Whisky Miyagikyo Distillery ニッカウヰスキー 宮城峡蒸溜所

 Take a tour and finish with some whisky tasting

 The whisky tours are in Japanese, but they are easy enough to understand with the English-language pamphlet and visuals.
-Take in the eye-catching red brick warehouses, smell the aromas of barrel-aged whisky, and freely sample several styles of whisky at the end of the tour in the bar area.
+Take in the eye-catching red brick warehouses, smell the aromas of barrel-aged whisky, and freely sample several styles of whisky at the end of the tour.

 A gift shop sells various branded goods and snacks.
-You can purchase aged Nikka whisky here.
+You can purchase limited edition whiskies here.